TSFitPy-developers/TSFitPy/README.md

 To use TSFitPy, you will need a working Turbospectrum (TS) installation of the latest version, which has the capability to compute NLTE line profiles as well as calculate specified spectral windows instead of a full spectrum for a given range.
 TSFitPy has not been tested on older versions of TS.
 The latest version of TS can be found here: https://github.com/bertrandplez/Turbospectrum_NLTE

 The code requires at least version Python 3.7.
-It also makes use of fortran programs, which will need to be compiled on the user's machine (intel fortran ifort compiler highly recommended).
+It also makes use of fortran programs, which will need to be compiled on the user's machine (intel fortran ifort/ifx compiler highly recommended).
 The Python packages needed are as follows (they should all be installable via "pip install"):
 - Numpy
 - Scipy (at least 1.7.1)
 - Dask (installed using `pip install dask[complete]`)